rj-oidc/e2e-action-workflows/workshop/exercise-4/monitoring.md

 # Set up monitoring for issues.

-Part 5 will focus on bug automation and notifications.
+This exercise will focus on bug automation and notifications.
 Whenever a new issue with bug title is created, the workflow will :
 - Add a `bug` label to the issue.
 - Assign the issue to the DRI (Directly Responsible Individual)
 - Optional : Send a message to slack channel.